-THE WESTERN DERBY ELAND IS ON THE BRINK OF EXTINCTION
+THE GIANT ELAND IS ON THE BRINK OF EXTINCTION

-We aim to build capacities to save the Derby eland, as well as other antelope species of West African savanna.
-We are Derbianus Conservation.
+We build capacities to save the giant eland, as well as other antelope species of West and Central African savanna.
+We are Antelope Conservation.

 - It is the largest antelope in the world.

-- The last wild population of Western Derby eland now lives only in the Niokolo Koba national park in Senegal.
+- The last wild population of Western giant eland lives only in the Niokolo Koba national park in Senegal.

-- Less then 200 Western Derby elands remain in the wild.
+- Less then 200 Western giant elands remain in the wild.

 - There is also a successful semi-captive breeding programme in two private Senegalese reserves.

-- Western Derby eland is a flagship species of West African savanna.
+- Giant eland is a flagship species of West and Central African savanna.

-Healthy populations of Derby eland and other West African antelope species in their native habitat.
-The Derby eland is valued as a flagship species for conservation of the savannah ecosystems of Western and Central Africa.
+Healthy populations of giant eland and other antelope species in their native habitat.
+The giant eland is valued as a flagship species for conservation of the savannah ecosystems of Western and Central Africa.

 Providing scientific expertise to relevant

-conservation management entities, supporting activities relevant to Derby eland and other West African antelope conservation and raising awareness of the importance of healthy, functioning
+conservation management entities, supporting activities relevant to giant eland and other West and Central African antelope conservation and raising awareness of the importance of healthy, functioning

 Expertise - we base our decisions on the scientific evidence